Pentecost: important feast day because it is considered the “birth of the church.”

 Peter blames the listening Israelites for crucifying and killing Jesus at the hands of lawless men, but God raised him.
 “With certainty, then, let all the house of Israel know that God has made him (Jesus) Lord and Messiah, this Jesus whom you crucified” (Acts 2:36).

 After this sermon of Peter, the listeners are very touched.
 He invites them to repent and be baptized in the name of Jesus Christ for the forgiveness of sins.
 The Bible records that about three thousand people were baptized that very day.
-“They held fast to the apostles’ teaching and to fellowship, to the breaking of bread and to prayers…And all who had believed formed a community and had everything in common.
-They sold possessions and goods and gave of them to all, to each as much as he had need” (Acts 2:42, 44f).
+“They held fast to the apostles’ teaching and fellowship, to the breaking of bread and prayers…And all who had believed formed a community and had everything in common.
+They sold possessions and goods and gave them to all, to each as much as he needed” (Acts 2:42, 44f).

 The Birth of the Church